slhck/slhck.github.io/_posts/2026-06-15-ai-timeline.md

 Somewhere this year I became more suspicious of my own habits.
 Karpathy told people to ["keep AI on the leash"](https://www.businessinsider.com/openai-cofounder-andrej-karpathy-keep-ai-on-the-leash-2025-6), and said of his own work: "I'm still the bottleneck."

 I noticed the same thing in my own work.
 If I let the machine do too much, I have to context-switch more.
 You end up building more stuff but you are "always on".
-While in the early days you'd hesitate switching off the computer because there was this one thing you needed to fix, now it's that one prompt you're going to send to the agent.
+While in the early days you'd hesitate to switch off the computer because there was this one thing you needed to fix, now it's that one prompt you're going to send to the agent.

 Also, hallucinations did appear here and there (although they are very rare now).
 That one time I had accidentally let Copilot auto-complete a non-existing citation into my BibTeX file.
 Luckily, my co-author discovered the issue before we submitted the paper.
 But it was a good reminder that you should always check what the model outputs, and not blindly trust it.